Gurgling Stomach and Diarrhea for a Week: 7 Causes & Treatments.

 Stressful life events or flares of anxiety can lead to digestive symptoms such as stomach gurgling and diarrhea for a week or so.

-Stress can alter motility, fluid secretion, and even affects the microbiota inside your digestive tract.
+Stress can alter motility and fluid secretion and even affect your digestive tract’s microbiota.

 Try to stay away from stress or get help if you notice a link between stress and stomach gurgling with diarrhea.

-Relaxation techniques, talking to a friend, taking an action towards what is stressing you will help you overcome the stress.
+Relaxation techniques, talking to a friend, and acting toward what is stressing you will help you overcome the stress.

 4- Food intolerance or allergy.